RADIO INFORMATION FOR BOATERS

 Global Maritime Distress & Safety System

-The Coast Guard announces storm warnings and other urgent marine information broadcasts on VHF channel 16 and 2182 kHz before making the broadcasts on VHF channel 22A and 2670 kHz respectively.
+The Coast Guard announces storm warnings and other urgent marine information broadcasts on VHF channel 16 before making the broadcasts on VHF channel 22A and 2670 kHz respectively.
 Storm warnings and forecasts are also made by NOAA Weather Radio.

 MAYDAY Radio Checks and other Hoaxes